Concerns in Rails: Everything You Need to Know

 included do

-# any code that you want inside your class
+# any code that you want inside the class

 end